It’s important to note that a worker’s attitude toward safety can differ from one tool to another.

 Before beginning work, gather the wires and hoses, orient them, and fasten them properly.

 Most of us have used a power tool at some point in our lives.
-They’re useful for a variety of projects.
+They’re helpful for a variety of projects.

 It would help if you used any power tool correctly at all times.

-It would be best if you understood exactly what it’s for, how it works, and where the power switch is in case you need to turn it off quickly.
+It would be best if you understood precisely what it’s for, how it works, and where the power switch is in case you need to turn it off quickly.

 Safety Concerns with Portable Power Tools